-There have been postmarketing reports of acute pancreatitis, including fatal and non-fatal hemorrhagic or necrotizing pancreatitis (see Adverse Reactions), in patients taking JANUMET.
-After initiation of JANUMET, patients should be observed carefully for signs and symptoms of pancreatitis.
-Patients should be informed of the characteristic symptom of acute pancreatitis: persistent, severe abdominal pain.
-Resolution of pancreatitis has been observed after discontinuation of sitagliptin.
-If pancreatitis is suspected, JANUMET, and other potentially suspect medicinal products, should be discontinued.
+There have been postmarketing reports of acute pancreatitis, including fatal and non-fatal hemorrhagic or necrotizing pancreatitis (see Adverse Reactions), in patients taking sitagliptin.
+After initiation of JANUMET XR, patients should be observed carefully for signs and symptoms of pancreatitis.
+If pancreatitis is suspected, JANUMET XR should promptly be discontinued and appropriate management should be initiated.
+It is unknown whether patients with a history of pancreatitis are at increased risk for the development of pancreatitis while using JANUMET XR.